TarVK/Yoke/README.md

 ## Contributing

 Any contributions to the project are welcome, but generally it is unlikely that the project will be maintained by any of the original creators.
 Feel free to fork this repository and do whatever you want with it, including copying code for other projects.

+## Credits

+We have used some codes and guides from other authors and want to properly credit them below.

+[Journaldev’s draglistener](https://github.com/journaldev/journaldev/tree/master/Android/AndroidRecyclerViewDragAndDrop) was used as a base for the following files:
+-ItemMoveCallback.java
+-ButtonEditRecyclerViewAdapter.java:

+[https://demonuts.com/android-shake-detection/](https://demonuts.com/android-shake-detection/) was used as a guide for:
+-ShakeService.java